Interview questions come in all shapes and sizes…

 Remember: if you’re looking forward to helping the company succeed, you’re also likely to make your prospective boss look good.

-At first I was drawn to the heritage of your brand.
+At first I was drawn to this role due to your brand heritage.
 But after doing a little more research before this interview, I’ve seen some of the recent developments you’ve made in the tech industry – as well as your latest press release about the launch of X product.

 Need more interview questions?